If you plan to travel in Southeast Asia, you’ve definitely made a good choice!

 Backpacking in Southeast Asia is simply one of the best things you can do, as the region is filled with adventure, it’s incredibly inexpensive (for the most part), and has more places, sights, and activities than you can shake a stick at.
 I have travelled all over the world and Southeast Asia remains my favorite region to travel.

 “But how much time do you really need to see Southeast Asia?”, you might be wondering.
-The answer is honestly as much time as you possibly have.
+Well, the answer is honestly as much time as you possibly have.

-On my first-ever backpacking trip I spent 9 months travelling every country in the region.
-While you can easily spend that much time (or more!) and never get bored, it’s also perfectly possible to have an amazing Southeast Asia backpacking experience that lasts a couple of weeks or months.
+On my first-ever backpacking trip to Asia I spent a whopping 9 months travelling through every country in the region.
+But rest assured, while you can easily spend that much time (or more!) and never get bored, it’s also perfectly possible to have an amazing travel experience in Southeast Asia that lasts a couple of weeks or months.

 Your only challenge will be in deciding where to go and how much time to spend in each place.
-And that can be easier said than done…
+But that can be easier said than done…

 Unless you have all the time in the world, chances are your route is already too ambitious.

 On travel forums and places like Reddit I constantly see people asking if, say, 3 weeks is enough to see all the four mainland Southeast Asian countries (these include Thailand, Laos, Cambodia and Vietnam).
 While it’s technically possible, I don’t recommend it.
-You would probably need another holiday just to recover from such a hectic schedule, and you’re likely to experience many places only superficially.
+You would probably need another holiday just to recover from such a hectic schedule, and you’re likely to experience many places only very fleetingly.

-Cutting back and streamlining your itinerary can actually improve your trip, as you will have more time to experience each place more meaningfully instead of just ticking things off a list.
-Try to resist your fear of missing out and instead make every place count.
+Cutting back and streamlining your itinerary can actually improve your trip, as you will have more time to get to know a country instead of just ticking things off a list.

 Balancing your itinerary